What is a Person?

 422Unprocessable Entity — field-level validation errors

-For complete error formats and examples, visit the OpenAPI endpoint.
+For complete error formats and examples, visit the Onboard a Person OpenAPI Documentation.

 Try It Out